coopcycle/coopcycle-docs/docs/_admin/google.md

 #Change the suggestions provider

-On the Dashboard, at the bottom section you can choose a different suggestions provider.
+On the Settings Page at the bottom section you can choose a different suggestions provider.
 Different providers work better depending on the region you are.
 The options are:
 - Algolia
 - Location IQ